The places we inhabit become part of us. Make them special.

 - Aim high with feet firmly planted on the ground.

 - Collect/analyze all relevant data; establish wants, goals and priorities including esthetic values and budgetary limitations.

 - Identify an effective path to achieving those goals and priorities.

 - Identify potential obstacles to achieving those goals and priorities; Search for means of reconciling and merging conflicting viewpoints, goals, esthetic values, etc..

 - Encourage early participation by the contractor along with other team members.

-If you would like to learn more, please contact me at .
+If you would like to learn more, send inquiries to .

 WARREN LAWSON ARCHITECT